Richie Furay: Recent years

-In June and July 2022, Furay kicked off a mini-tour, beginning in New Jersey, as well as the City Winery's in Nashville, New York City, Washington DC, Philadelphia, and Boston.
-The shows, being billed as Furay's farewell tour, are in support of his new album In the Country which includes cover versions of Furay's favorite country songs.
+In June and July 2022, Furay kicked off a mini-tour, beginning in New Jersey, as well as the City Winery in Nashville, New York City, Washington DC, Philadelphia, and Boston.
+The shows were billed as Furay's farewell tour in support of his album In the Country which has cover versions of Furay's favorite country songs.
 In the Country features a cover of Keith Urban's "Someone Like You", released as a single.
 The recording also contains songs by John Denver, Garth Brooks, George Strait, Marc Cohn, and Ricky Nelson, as well as a remake of the Poco song "Pickin' Up the Pieces".

 A documentary, Through It All: The Life and Influence of Richie Furay is currently in post-production.
 It is narrated by Cameron Crowe.
+In a 2024 radio interview with Daniel Jones (guitarist with 7th Order) on his KNKR radio show The Volcano Chronicles, Furay stated that the documentary may be released as soon as early 2025.

+Personal life

+Furay married his wife Nancy on March 4, 1967, less than a year after he first spotted her in the audience of a Buffalo Springfield show at the Whisky a Go Go; this "love at first sight" moment inspired many of his songs, such as "Kind Woman" and "Merry-Go-Round".
+Richie and Nancy Furay have four daughters and thirteen grandchildren.
+He is a born-again Christian.